 As the virus known as Covid-19 (Corona Virus) continues to wreck havoc among the global population, many people are left in unfamiliar waters.
 In any moments of uncertainty, it is best to gather the facts to allow yourself and your business to adjust accordingly.
-Here is a complete guide for restaurant owners and operators in regard to Corona virus and how it may affect your future.
+Here is a complete guide for restaurant owners and operators in regard to the Corona virus and how it may affect your future.

 What is Corona Virus